 - Online networking enables you to share knowledge and establish contacts with people all over the world.

 - Find online networking organisations suited to your business needs.
-Researching networking events should have already helped you to identify some.

 - Research international networking organisations.